-Students are required to live on campus unless they are married or are granted special permission by the Dean to live off-campus.
+Students are required to live on campus unless granted special permission by the Dean to live off-campus.
 Since the purpose of the College is to establish a community of learning, such permission is not usually given.

 Students are expected to show due regard for the rights, privileges, and tastes of others.
 Residence halls, designed primarily for study and rest, require order and reasonable quiet.
 Rooms for social purposes are available in St. Joseph Commons.
 St. Bernardine Library, the dining area of St. Joseph Commons, and the classrooms are available for study.

 Here, as in any community, it is important to recognize and respect proper boundaries.
 This includes a respect for the privacy of offices and confidential information.
 This also includes the recognition of what is and is not one’s own.
 Theft in the dorm or anywhere, intrusion into offices or other private space, and purloining of confidential information all erode the very basis of our community and cannot be tolerated; these, or similar, actions will be subject to expulsion.